Ebuube/Monty_language/README.md

 		* the value of the element is 0
 		* the value of the element is not in the ASCII table If the stack is empty, print only new line.
+* **rotl**: Usage: `rotl`
+	- This rotates the stack to the top.
+The top element of the stack becomes the last one, and the second top element of the stack becomes the first one.

 ### Comments
 You can create a comment in a bytecode file by starting the line with an hash `#`.
 You can as well have blank lines in your file.
 Example: In a file named bytecode.m